 OverviewThe Coyote Mountains are a small, rocky range situated at the transition between the higher Peninsular ranges of San Diego County, and the lower Imperial Valley and Salton Basin.
 The chief attraction of this range is Painted Gorge, a mile-long segment of the main canyon where the rocks are colored in various shades of red, pink, purple, green, yellow and ochre.
 The mountains are located in far-southern California not too far from the Mexican border.
 The range and summit lies within Imperial County, abutting the Anza-Borrego Desert State Park.

 The highest point of the Coyote Mountains is Carrizo Mountain.
 An old mine road winds through Painted Gorge and up the hills to a turn-around about 300 feet below the summit.
 A use-trail and some cross-country makes for an easy hike to the top.
 The mountains sit within the Yuha Desert Recreation Area, which features tracks for off-road vehicles.
 The badlands below the range extend many miles north and east, and are popular with the off-road crowd.
-A few venture into Painted Gorge and to the turn-around up high, but the road up high is narrow, steep and rocky with some very exposed sections demanding a very skilled driver and a beefy Jeep (if you'd like to see what it's like, you may view a video here).
+A few venture into Painted Gorge and to the turn-around up high, but the road up high is narrow, steep and rocky with some very exposed sections demanding an experienced driver and a beefy Jeep (if you'd like to see what it's like, you may view a video here).

 This road serves as the natural route to the top.
 In Fall and Winter, this is an enjoyable hike, and especially when the gate is closed (Jan 1 to June 30), you will probably have the mountains to yourself.
 It's very remote, stark desert, and very peaceful.
 The mountains feature no significant brush other than ocotillo, barrel cactus, creosote and shrubs.
 Wildlife includes the Peninsular Bighorn Sheep, and as usual, snakes when warm.
 Summer is very hot: things heat up as early as March and stay warm even into October.